koheimiyata/fmri-hyperscanning-motor-synchrony/README.md

-# fmri-hyperscanning-motor-synchrony
+This repository contains analysis code and behavioral data for an fMRI hyperscanning study of interpersonal motor synchrony.

-Analysis code and behavioral data for an fMRI hyperscanning study of interpersonal motor synchrony.
+The corresponding fMRI dataset is available on OpenNeuro.